The Dirichlet heat kernel in inner uniform domains: local results, compact domains and non-symmetric forms: Introduction

 Second, whether the domain is bounded or not, we include a wide class of non-symmetric second order differential operators.
 In the case of a fixed bounded inner uniform domain, there is not much difference in the final results between the symmetric and non symmetric cases.
-In the case of unbounded domains, the presence of a drift forces the estimates to be local in time (in a certain sense).
+In the case of unbounded domains, the presence of lower order terms forces the estimates to be local in time (in a certain sense).

 Third, in both the symmetric and non-symmetric cases, we relax the very global assumptions made in \cite{GyryaSC} to cover cases where the geometry of the underlying space is only controlled locally.
 In particular, we cover domains that are inner uniform only in a certain local sense.
-For instance, we treat the Dirichlet heat kernel for the Laplace-Beltrami operator in an unbounded inner uniform domain in a complete Riemannian manifold, without global curvature assumption or under the Ricci curvature assumption $\mbox{Ric} \ge -\kappa g$, for some $\kappa>0$.
+For instance, we treat the Dirichlet heat kernel for the Laplace-Beltrami operator in an unbounded inner uniform domain in a complete Riemannian manifold, without global curvature assumption, or under the Ricci curvature assumption $\mbox{Ric} \ge -\kappa g$, for some $\kappa>0$.
 We also obtain some local estimates for the Dirichlet heat kernel in the interior of an unbounded convex set in $\mathbb R^n$.
-Most unbounded convex sets are not inner uniform but they are always locally uniform.
+Most unbounded convex sets are not inner uniform but they are always locally inner uniform (in fact, locally uniform).

 We will work in a rather abstract setting involving the notion of (not necessarily symmetric) Dirichlet forms and the associated intrinsic distance.
 This setting is actually very natural for this problem because, even when treating domains in $\mathbb R^n$, the technique we use requires the introduction of some auxiliary abstract Dirichlet spaces in which most of the work is done.
+Regarding the general theory of Dirichlet spaces, we refer the reader to \cite{CF12,FOT94} and also \cite{MR92,MaRock}.
 Nevertheless, in the rest of this introduction, we illustrate the main results of this paper in the context of certain elliptic operators on a complete Riemannian manifold.